MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/lfric_datamodel.rst

 data and basis functions can define a field that spacially varies within an individual cell, and this was illustrated for individual cells in the previous section on :ref:`dof-maps and function spaces
-<section dofs>`.
+<dofs>`.
 The implementation of the function space object in
 LFRic goes further than this as it maps all of the data to the whole three-dimensional mesh.